colinmorris/csc236/docs/index.md

 3. Program correctness
 4. Formal languages

-The text for this course is [CSC 236/240/B36 Introduction to the Theory of Computation](http://www.cs.toronto.edu/~vassos/b36-notes/notes.pdf), by Vassos Hadzilacos, available at no charge at <http://www.cs.toronto.edu/~vassos/b36-notes/>.
+The text for this course is [CSC 236/240/B36 Introduction to the Theory of Computation](http://www.cs.toronto.edu/~vassos/b36-notes/notes.pdf), by Vassos Hadzilacos, available online at no charge.

 ## Contact

-You can reach me (Colin Morris) at <colin@cs.toronto.edu>, or during office hours TODO
+You can reach me (Colin Morris) at <colin@cs.toronto.edu>, or during office hours TODO.
+I will aim to reply to e-mails within 48 hours.
+Please include "236" in the subject line.

+The [CSC Help Centre](https://web.cs.toronto.edu/undergraduate/help-centre) is another resource for getting help with course material.
+They are open Monday to Friday from 2-6 p.m.

+### Course discussion board

-If your question is potentially of general interest, consider instead posting it to the [course discussion board]({{ discussion_url }}).
+If your question is potentially of general interest, consider posting it to the [course discussion board]({{ discussion_url }}) instead of e-mailing me.
+It increases your chance of getting a prompt answer, and helps your fellow students.

+Please **do not discuss assignment solutions** on the board until the deadline has passed and solutions have been posted to the course website (see [Academic integrity](/assignments#Academic_integrity)).

 ## Pre-requisites